 This web page shows only a small excerpt of our Morningstar research.
 Another 288 words(21 lines of text) covering the years 1768, 1789, 1836, and 1871 are included under the topic Early Morningstar History in all our PDF Extended History products.

 Another 44 words(3 lines of text) are included under the topic Early Morningstar Notables in all our PDF Extended History products.

 Prussia played an extremely influential role in shaping modern German history.
 It remained a part of Germany until after the Second World War.
 Prussia was divided among the Soviet Union, Poland, East Germany and West Germany.
 Many Prussians became residents of these new countries after the War, and many migrated to other parts of Germany or Europe, as well as to North America.
 In the United States, the majority of settlers landed in Philadelphia, and moved on to Ohio, Texas, Illinois, California, New York, and Maryland.
 Many German settlers also migrated to Canada, particularly to Ontario and the Prairies.
 Amongst the settlers in North America with this distinguished name Morningstar were

-Morningstar Settlers in the United States in the 18th Century
+Morningstar Settlers in United States in the 18th Century

-Morningstar Settlers in the United States in the 19th Century
+Morningstar Settlers in United States in the 19th Century